Ludwiggle/wolfram-geany/README.md

 ### Post-Installation

+You can display the documentation relative to the WL symbol at the cursor position from the menu entry in the popup menu of the editor and also a keyboard shortcut _Edit->Preferences->Keybindings->Editor:_ Context Action

-A colorscheme that fits pretty nicely is with the WL syntax is Kugel from the [Geany colorschemes](https://github.com/codebrainz/geany-themes)
+A colorscheme that fits pretty nicely with the WL syntax is Kugel from the [Geany colorschemes](https://github.com/codebrainz/geany-themes)

+The installation automatically configures Geany [_Execute_](https://www.geany.org/manual/current/#execute) to run a WL script by pressing F5.
+In order to display the desired outputs, we suggest to install [urxvt](https://wiki.archlinux.org/index.php/rxvt-unicode), rice it up a little [](https://gist.github.com/ei-grad/3345657) and adjust Geany configuration _Edit->Preferences->Tools->Terminal: `urxvt -e /bin/sh %c`

+#### BUGS

+On MacOS, evoking zenity from the _Context Action_ does not work, even thougth the very same command works if executed from the terminal.
+Please contribute!
+Thanks.